5 Written Questions

 5 True/False Questions

-The Congruent Communicator → Family member seeks to distract others and seemingly has difficulty relating to what is going on in the moment.
+The Irrelevant → Family member seeks to distract others and seemingly has difficulty relating to what is going on in the moment.

-Subsystems → Family that does not accept information from systems outside itself.
+Open system → Family that accepts information from systems outside itself.